redis/redis-doc/topics/cluster-tutorial.md

 At this point the server should be running.

-Now we can use **redis-trib** as usually in order to add the node to the existing cluster.
+Now we can use **redis-cli** as usually in order to add the node to the existing cluster.

-    ./redis-trib.rb add-node 127.0.0.1:7006 127.0.0.1:7000
+    redis-cli --cluster add-node 127.0.0.1:7006 127.0.0.1:7000

 As you can see I used the **add-node** command specifying the address of the new node as first argument, and the address of a random existing node in the cluster as second argument.

-In practical terms redis-trib here did very little to help us, it just sent a `CLUSTER MEET` message to the node, something that is also possible to accomplish manually.
-However redis-trib also checks the state of the cluster before to operate, so it is a good idea to perform cluster operations always via redis-trib even when you know how the internals work.
+In practical terms redis-cli here did very little to help us, it just sent a `CLUSTER MEET` message to the node, something that is also possible to accomplish manually.
+However redis-cli also checks the state of the cluster before to operate, so it is a good idea to perform cluster operations always via redis-cli even when you know how the internals work.

 Now we can connect to the new node to see if it really joined the cluster: